kbroman/kbroman.github.io/pages/about.md

 where he is now Professor.

-Karl is an applied statistician focusing on problems in genetics and genomics, particularly the analysis of meiotic recombination and the genetic dissection of complex traits in experimental organisms.
+Karl is an applied statistician focusing on problems in genetics and genomics &ndash; particularly the analysis of meiotic recombination and the genetic dissection of complex traits in experimental organisms.
 The latter is often called &ldquo;QTL mapping.&rdquo; A QTL is a _quantitative trait locus_ &ndash; a genetic locus that influences a